coligorm/farm-inventory-manager/documentation/BusinessSystemAnalysis.md

 <a name="Farm-System"></a>

-# Thriving Food Farm as a System
+# Vegetable Farm as a System
 **What is its purpose: i.e. what is it trying to achieve?**  <br />
 Providing good-quality, organic produce to the homes of local families while maintaining the health of the soil in a sustainable and regenerative way.